This post may contain affiliate links. Read our disclosure policy here.

 How to Make Sheet Pan Salmon and Cabbage

-Before you start the meal, get the rice going.
-White rice will take 20 minutes, and brown rice about 45. - Season the salmon and cabbage
+Before you start the meal, cook the rice on the stove or in the rice cooker.
+White rice will take about 20 minutes, and brown rice about 45. - Season the salmon and cabbage.

-They’ll both cook at the same time and they’ll be ready in just 15 minutes. - Make the side
+Both salmon and cabbage cook at the same time and they'll be ready in just 15 minutes. - Make the side.

-Slice up the cucumber and season it for a fresh and crunchy healthy side dish. - Serve
+While the salmon cooks, slice up the cucumber and season it for a fresh and crunchy healthy side dish. - Serve.

 At 450F, it will take about 15 minutes for both the salmon and cabbage to be fully cooked.
 The smaller and thinner you slice the cabbage, the crisper it will become.
 Thinner salmon pieces might take less, about 12 minutes.